my-learning-archive/dockerized-nodejs-mongodb-app/README.md

-# **LEARNING:** Docker and Docker Compose
+# "Dockerized" NodeJS Application

-This was a small application developed to learn Docker and Docker Compose.
+This was a small project to learn the basics of Docker and Docker Compose.
 It was based on [Nana Janashia's course on Docker](https://youtu.be/3c-iBn73dDE).

 **Requirements:**